Kate Wininger Ph.D

-Professor Kathleen J. Wininger is Associate Professor of Philosophy and Women and Gender Studies at the University of Southern Maine.
+Professor Kathleen J. Wininger is Full Professor of Philosophy and Women and Gender Studies at the University of Southern Maine.
 She writes and publishes in the areas of late nineteenth and twentieth-century cultural philosophy.
-She is the editor, with Robert Baker, of the 4th edition of Philosophy and Sex (Prometheus, 2008), she co-edited of the 3rd edition of Philosophy and Sex (Prometheus, 1998).
-She is the author of Friedrich Nietzsche's Reclamation of Philosophy (Rodopi, 1997) and is currently working on a book on the African writer Bessie Head.
+She is the editor, with Robert Baker, of the 4th edition of Philosophy and Sex , she also co-edited of the 3rd edition of Philosophy and Sex.
+She is the author of Friedrich Nietzsche's Reclamation of Philosophy and is currently working on a book on cross cultural views of sexuality.
 Her works include articles on ethical theory, Friedrich Nietzsche's moral and aesthetic theories, decolonization, and the ethical implications of European visual portrayal of colonized people.
-She teaches courses related to Aesthetics, Gender/Sexuality, African Philosophy, and Women Thinkers in Africa and the Diaspora.
+She teaches courses related to Philosophy of Art and Visual Cultures, Love, Sexuality and Friendship, African Philosophy, and African Women Thinkers.
 Prior to her present appointment, Dr. Wininger taught at Temple University, Earlham College and Villanova University in the United States.
 A frequent visitor to Southern and Eastern Africa, she has taught courses in Philosophy and Women's Studies in Kenya at the University of Nairobi.